lucalia/helium-grid/README.md

 ## Customization

 If using [The Hard Way](#the-hard-way), you can modify the source code however you please and recompile.
-If you discover and amazing way to improve Helium Grid, please submit a pull request, I'd love to see this improve!
+If you discover an amazing way to improve Helium Grid, please submit a pull request, I'd love to see this improve!

 If you decide our device sizes don't fit your needs, there is a `Variables` section in the source code where all these values are defined anc can be modified.